 1968

-A longtime fund at the Foundation, the Minneapolis Emergency Fund was conceived in 1968 as a resource for disadvantaged people.
+A longtime fund of the Minneapolis Foundation, the Minneapolis Emergency Fund was started as a resource for people in need.
 The fund made emergency grants to both individuals and human service organizations, helping members of our community in times of crisis.

 1969

-A group of wealthy Minneapolis-area families anonymously pooled their money to help low-income minority individuals make down payments on homes and obtain seed money for businesses.
-The fund was called the Minneapolis Equal Opportunity Fund.
+A group of wealthy Minneapolis-area families anonymously pooled their money to help people from low-income communities of color make down payments on homes and obtain seed money for businesses.
+This fund of the Minneapolis Foundation was called the Minneapolis Equal Opportunity Fund.

 -